 Durham University is distinctive – a residential Collegiate university with long traditions and modern values.
 They seek the highest distinction in research and scholarship and are committed to excellence in all aspects of education and transmission of knowledge.

 The University accepts IELTS, TOEFL iBT, Cambridge Proficiency (CPE), Cambridge Advanced (CAE) and the Pearson Test of English (PTE) Academic as preferred English Language proficiency tests.

-Course Level: Studentships are available to pursue doctoral degree programme.
+- Course Level: Studentships are available to pursue a doctoral degree programme.

-Scholarship Award: Durham Doctoral Awards are tenable for three years full-time or five years part-time, and offer the following financial support package:
+- Award: Fees and maintenance allowance for three years full-time or five years part-time,

 - The research questions or problems that the research will address.

-- The research context, i.e. the past and current research and scholarship in the field.
+- The research context, i.e. the past and current research and award in the field.

 - Bearing in mind the research context, the contribution to knowledge and understanding the project will make to the field, and a clear statement of the intellectual significance of the proposed research.

 - The approach/methodology that will be employed and an explanation of why it is the most appropriate approach for addressing the research questions/problems.

 The Faculty of Arts & Humanities intends to award a limited number of Durham Doctoral Studentships (DDS) to international postgraduate researchers of exceptional ability for entry in October 2020.